Bylaws of the Media Co-op

 ARTICLE 4. - DIRECTORS

-Composition.
-The affairs of the Co-op shall be managed by a Board of Directors consisting of one (1) director elected from the class Reader Members, one (1) director elected from the class of Contributor Members, three (3) directors elected the class of Managing Editor Members, and one (1) member from each officially-recognized local.
+- Composition.
+The affairs of the Co-op shall be managed by a Board of Directors consisting of two (2) directors elected from the class Reader Members, two (2) directors elected from the class of Contributor Members, and five (5) directors elected the class of Managing Editor Members

 a member of the Co-op who is in good standing;

 and not in a state of undischarged bankruptcy.